-The surgeons within Cleveland Clinic's Department of Thoracic Surgery are leaders in the surgical treatment of diseases of the lung and esophagus, including lung cancer, chronic obstructive pulmonary disease (COPD), lung failure, esophageal cancer, Barrett's esophagus, achalasia, thoracic outlet syndrome and hyperhidrosis.
+The surgeons within Cleveland Clinic's Department of Thoracic Surgery are leaders in the surgical treatment of diseases of the lung and esophagus, including lung cancer, chronic obstructive pulmonary disease (COPD), lung failure, esophageal cancer, Barrett's esophagus, achalasia, and hyperhidrosis.

 Our comprehensive program, which is part of the Department of Thoracic and Cardiovascular Surgery, serves as a national referral center, offering cutting edge screening techniques to the latest minimally invasive surgical procedures.
 Multidisciplinary clinics are available for swallowing disorders, airway disease, lung failure and lung cancer.

 The Thoracic Surgery Department works very closely with other specialty Institutes and Programs to provide patients with comprehensive care:

 Cleveland Clinic Thoracic Surgeons are leaders in the surgical treatment of problems involving the chest, airway and esophagus.
 These include:

 - Gastroesophageal reflux disease (GERD)